 Same input.
 Same governed output.
 Every time.

 Most inference is a dice roll.
 Ask twice, get two answers, with no way to prove why.
-SAGE seals the model and makes the call deterministic, so the same input returns the same governed output.
-Every call is signed and replayable by your auditor, offline.
+SAGE runs the models you host on your own compute and makes the governed decision deterministic — same input, same governed output, sealed and signed.
+Every call is replayable by your auditor, offline.

 It was right in the pilot.
 In production it drifted.

-That is F2.
-A probabilistic model gives different answers to the same question, and the change shows up only after the action has fired.
+A probabilistic model gives different answers to the same question — and the change shows up only after the action has fired.
 SAGE removes the drift at the source.
-The model is sealed, the selection is deterministic, and every call carries the proof that it can be reproduced exactly, on a clean machine, without us.
+The model is sealed, the selection is deterministic, and every call carries the proof it can be reproduced exactly.

 Deterministic selection